tamunoWoks/database_systems/README.md

 To understand the purpose of database systems, consider part of a university organization that, among other data, keeps information about all instructors, students, departments, and course offerings.
 One way to keep the information on a computer is to store it in operating-system files.
 To allow users to manipulate the information, the system has a number of application programs that manipulate the files, including programs to:
 - Add new students, instructors, and courses.
 - Register students for courses and generate class rosters.
 - Assign grades to students, compute grade point averages (GPA), and generate transcripts.

+Programmers develop these application programs to meet the needs of the university, and new application programs are added to the system as the need arises.
+New application programs may also have to be written to handle new rules in the university.
+Thus, as time goes by, the system acquires more files and more application programs.